TRAIN YOUR BODY

-Scoliosis Treatment Exercises: Is there a benefit?
+Exercises to Help Scoliosis: Is there really a benefit?

 Exercise plays a crucial role in treating adolescent idiopathic scoliosis; it can also benefit different types of scoliosis including adult scoliosis.
-The benefit gained from various scoliosis exercises (Schroth for example) can vary depending on the severity of the curvature of the spine, the frequency of exercise, guidance of a physical therapist or clinician, and other variables as well.
+The benefit gained from various exercises (Schroth for example) can vary depending on the severity of the curvature of the spine, the frequency of exercise, guidance of a physical therapist or clinician, and other variables as well.
 In fact, a 2018 review (meta-analysis) of the scientific literature found after analyzing fifteen (15) studies from 2005 through 2016 that exercise (Schroth) has a profound influence on patients with idiopathic scoliosis.
-However, scoliosis exercises should not be used by themselves to treat idiopathic scoliosis; and the Scoliosis Research Society has clearly stated that exercises (Physiotherapy Scoliosis Specific Exercises, aka PSSE) should not be used as a substitute, or in place of bracing.
+However, these therapies should not be used by themselves to treat idiopathic scoliosis; and the Scoliosis Research Society has clearly stated that exercise (Physiotherapy Scoliosis Specific Exercises, aka PSSE) should not be used as a substitute, or in place of bracing.

-Treatment Exercises Utilized by Scoliosis Care CentersTM
+Techniques Utilized by Scoliosis Care CentersTM

 Improving the patient’s postural awareness in all aspects of their life and their activities is a big part of the Scoliosis Care CentersTM exercise program.
 There should be no such thing as “I can’t” but instead positivity, optimism, and the mindset of “I can’t, just quite yet.”
 We are not here to tell you what you can’t do anymore, but rather how to create strength and awareness to continue it.

 This keeps the ULTIMATE goal for all scoliosis patients still possible: A healthy, happy, normal life.